praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 Initial release of react.js happened on May 29, 2013.

-React.js is an Open Sourced and used to develop interactive User Interfaces.It lets you compose complex UIs from small and isolated pieces of code called **components**.
+React.js is an Open Sourced JavaScript library for building fast and interactive User Interfaces.It lets you compose complex UIs from small and isolated pieces of code called **components**.

 **Prerequisites for learning React JS**